 For more information on types of reviews, see CMS IOM, Publication 100-08, Medicare Program Integrity Manual, Chapter 3

-Q9.
-How can a supplier determine if there has been a same/similar item provided to a beneficiary during the reasonable useful lifetime?
+Q5.
+How can a supplier determine if there has been a same or similar item provided to a beneficiary during the reasonable useful lifetime?

-A9.
-Suppliers can check for same/similar items using NMP.
-To search the beneficiary's history within NMP, users can go to the Same/Similar DME tab and choose "Same or Similar" or "Code Range Search."
+A5.
+Suppliers can check for same or similar items using NMP.
+To search the beneficiary's history within NMP, users can go to the Same or Similar DME tab and choose "Same or Similar" or "Code Range Search."
 Same or similar can also be verified using the interactive voice response (IVR).

 Advance Determination of Medicare Coverage (ADMC)